DevABM/Architecting/Architect_ques/Arch.md

 Single Choice
 1)
 Final Score: 93 %
  A solutions architect has been asked to help troubleshoot a Step Function's execution of a state machine.
-The users are noticing that occasionally, a task doesnt return a response and it creates a situation where the state machine has to be reset.
+The users are noticing that occasionally, a task does ginot return a response and it creates a situation where the state machine has to be reset.
  What can be added to the process flow in the state machine to help recover automatically from a stuck condition created by an un-returned result from a task?